9 NFL teams cancel practice in response to Blake shooting - WHIZ News

 “I take great satisfaction when players tell me that they feel safe here,” coach Mike Vrabel said.
 “They feel comfortable saying whatever they want, whatever emotion that they have.
 But they don’t when they’re away from here.
 And so I want to try to fix that away from here.”

-The New Orleans Saints were among the 18 NFL teams that held practice, but the players wore Blake’s name on the front or crown of their helmets where they usually have their own names during camp.
+The New Orleans Saints were also among the teams that held practice, but the players wore Blake’s name on the front or crown of their helmets where they usually have their own names during camp.

 “It’s just something we decided to do last night to honor him,” coach Sean Payton said.
 “It was something we felt would be appropriate, and I think they (the players) were for it.”